Scene graph

-You may need to read the previous article about transformation in order to understand this one.
+You may need to read the article about transformation before this one.

 A scene graph is a general data structure that arranges the logical representation of a graphical scene.
 It is a collection of nodes in a tree structure, with each node having one parent and a non-negative number of children.
 Only the top node has no parent.

-Each node's transformation matrix is multiplied by all of its ancestors' to generate its world matrix.
-A world matrix represents an actual position in a scene relative to the origin, whereas a transformation matrix represents a position relative to a parent.
+Each node's transformation matrix is multiplied by all of its ancestors' to generate its world matrix, which represents its actual position in a scene relative to the origin.
+The transformation matrix represents its position relative to its parent.

 The next article is about 3D.